adi868/Deployed-Clicky/README.md

 ### Installation:
 1. Clone the complete repository from Github [here](https://github.com/adi868/Clicky-Game)
-2. Run `npm init` in the terminal.
+2. Run `npm i` in the terminal.
 This will install the dependencies in the `package.json`.
 When that's done, you can run the application in the command line with `npm start`.
 This will open the link to the application at http://localhost:3000.

 ### Technology Used:
 * React.js